-Having been coaching for five years going onto six years now, I’ve heard many different reasons people give for not pursuing their dreams.
+Having been coaching for many years now, I hear many reasons people give for not pursuing their dreams.
 Age, is a big factor.

 I’m too young to do this.